Asian Money Matters: Artificial Intelligence

 Growing Up With an Unspoken Money Rulebook

 Like many Asian women, I grew up with an unspoken rulebook: work hard, save quietly, and don’t take unnecessary financial risks.
-Conversations about money were rare, often tinged with caution or avoidance.
 Financial literacy wasn’t actively taught; it was assumed that money sorts itself out “just happens” once wages are deposited in the bank.

 For many of us, that’s where engagement with money began and ended.
-Saving was passive, investing was daunting, and exploring financial options felt like stepping into unfamiliar territory - territory dominated by men.
+Saving was passive, investing was daunting, and exploring financial options felt like stepping into unfamiliar territory - a domain historically dominated by men.

 What “Using AI” Actually Means